A truly British Collaboration

 In August 2014 Jaguar announced further news in its relationship with the Bremont Watch Company and revealed one of six unique Limited Edition wristwatches to be offered to customers of the six new Lightweight E-types to be built by Jaguar Heritage.

-It is these 6 Limited Edition watches that inspired the Bremont Jaguar Range.
+It is these six Limited Editions that inspired the Bremont Jaguar Range.

 Bremont are extremely proud to produce a number of custom made clocks for Jaguar.
 This includes the clock for the C-X75 concept supercar, one-of-a-kind designs for the Paris Motor Show and Pebble Beach and a bespoke mechanical clock and stopwatch for the Jaguar XJ75 Platinum concept car.